086290-xyz/tchb/docs/backbends.md

 This is an advanced serie of positions that you should do when you're able of doing backfolds.
-It will be very hard on your muscles since you both work on your soupleness, strenght and endurance.
+It will be very hard on your muscles since you both work on your soupleness, strength and endurance.
 Do all of the positions exactly as told and in everyone where possible try to tension your muscles bouncing a little bit from time to time while you hold yourself in the backfold.
 Also it's important that you increase the